dariosalvi78/AIrehab/README.md

 ```

-## Docker compose for testing
+## Docker compose for development

-There is a a docker compose file for testing in docker_compose/testing.
+There is a a docker compose file for testing in docker_compose/dev.
 It will spin up a database, the API server, the AI server and the frontend.
+While not useful for development, it can be used to check that the all setup holds up together.

+Some folders are mounted on the mount/ folder so that it's possible to inspect their content easily.

 ## Docker compose for production